freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to display current directory contents, including hidden files starting with {.} using long format
+a script to display current dirctory contents in long formtat with group IDs displayed numerically with hidden files